danjgale/conda-envs/README.md

 # project-envs
 This repository contains files to setup virtualized environments for behavioural and/or fMRI projects.
-Namely, it includes conda `environment.yml` files for my typical python environments and files to setup a containerized fMRI environment (either via Docker or Singularity).
+Namely, it includes conda `environment.yml` files for my typical python environments and a Dockerfile to setup a containerized fMRI environment (either via Docker or Singularity).

 ## Repository Structure